 Whether a material is smooth, hard, silky, soft, woven or embroidered, the overall tone or mood of a room is set by combining textures of the individual materials, furniture and décor in the room.
 Hence, the soft cushion, covered with soft and fluffy pom poms gives a different allure than when the cushion is covered by a leather cushion cover.

-How can I use texture?
+How can I use Texture in Interior Design?

 Depending on the overall effect of the room you are going for, you can combine materials or colors to define the balance and space you want in the room.
 A room with the floor entirely covered in a softly textured rug is ideal for a child’s playroom or a cosy sitting room.
 An office setting, however, would require a tiled, wooden or thin rug floor since this would reflect most of the lighting, giving a feeling of space and openness.